Compute

 3. Go

-Compiling Rust applications for the Compute platform requires that you have rustup installed, along with Rust's stable channel and the wasm32-wasi toolchain.
+Compiling Rust applications for the Compute platform requires that you have rustup installed, along with a supported version of the Rust compiler and its wasm32-wasi toolchain.
 Install Rust and its dependencies using rustup so you can begin building Compute services:

 If you don't have rustup installed:

-Download and install rustup and the Rust stable toolchain:
+Download and install rustup and the Rust 1.82.0 toolchain:

 If you do have rustup installed: